lilab-bcb/pegasus/docs/usage.rst

 		Input file is processed and thus no PCA & diffmap will be run.

 	-\\-genome <genome>
-		A string contains comma-separated genome names. sccloud will read all groups associated with genome names in the list from the hdf5 file.
+		A string contains comma-separated genome names. pegasus will read all groups associated with genome names in the list from the hdf5 file.
 If genome is None, all groups will be considered.

 	-\\-min-genes-on-raw <number>
 		If input are raw 10x matrix, which include all barcodes, perform a pre-filtration step to keep the data size small.
 In the pre-filtration step, only keep cells with at least <number> of genes. [default: 100]